Scaling self-hosted runners

 Agent configuration for machine runner

-There are some machine runner configuration settings which can be used by your scaling solution, particularly to assist resource cleanup when the demand drops:
+The following machine runner configuration settings can be used by your scaling solution to assist resource cleanup when the demand drops:

 -